coq/coq/doc/sphinx/addendum/extraction.rst

 because of laziness.
 We still make some optimizations, for example in order to produce more readable code.

-The type-preserving optimizations are controlled by the following |Coq| options:
+The type-preserving optimizations are controlled by the following |Coq| flags and commands:

 .. flag:: Extraction Optimize

    Default is on.
 This controls all type-preserving optimizations made on the ML terms (mostly reduction of dummy beta/iota redexes, but also simplifications on Cases, etc).
-Turn this option off if you want a ML term as close as possible to the Coq term.
+Turn this flag off if you want a ML term as close as possible to the Coq term.

 .. flag:: Extraction Conservative Types

    Default is off.
 This controls the non type-preserving optimizations made on ML terms (which try to avoid function abstraction of dummy types).
-Turn this option on to make sure that ``e:t`` implies that ``e':t'`` where ``e'`` and ``t'`` are the extracted code of ``e`` and ``t`` respectively.
+Turn this flag on to make sure that ``e:t`` implies that ``e':t'`` where ``e'`` and ``t'`` are the extracted code of ``e`` and ``t`` respectively.